- [Punch-tape perforators]

 (source: Fig. 17 in ref. ?, Fig. 18 in ref.
 10)

-The photos below show two versions of this model, presumably T.sum.5a and T.sum.5b.
-On the first model, the power cord enters the unit at the front and the connectors are simple banana jacks:
+The photos below show two versions of this model, the T.sum.5a and T.sum.5b.
+On the first model, the power cord clumsily enters the unit at the front and the connectors are simple banana jacks: